ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Number Display

-Number displays show and output the sum of their inputs with an optional rounding, similar to how OR logic gates work (although without clamping the sum to the $[-1, 1]$ range).
+Number displays output the sum of their inputs, similar to how OR logic gates work (although without clamping the sum to the $[-1, 1]$ range), and display it with an optional rounding.
 If the result of the sum is outside of the $[-1000, 1000]$ range, it's displayed in scientific notation with $1$ decimal of precision regardless of the rounding mode.

 Its settings are shown in figure \ref{fig:NumberDisplay} and are as follows: